turtlemonvh/biblescholar/README.md

 # Bible Search

-An application for searching several versions of the Bible at the same time.
+An application for searching several versions of the Bible at the same time, esp. with Alexa.

 See [this series of blog posts](http://turtlemonvh.github.io/tag/biblescholar.html) for information about the set up, including: